Agoric/documentation/main/getting-started/README.md

 # Agoric's Cosmic SwingSet

-Agoric's Cosmic SwingSet enables developers to test smart contracts build with [ERTP](https://github.com/Agoric/ERTP) in various blockchain setup environments
+Agoric's Cosmic SwingSet enables developers to test smart contracts built with [ERTP](https://github.com/Agoric/ERTP) in various blockchain setup environments

 ## Overview
 This document gives an overview of the process of setting up